tylertian123/ryver-latexbot/usage_guide.md

 Note: You do not have to give the full name of the event.
 E.g. `@latexbot deleteEvent Foo` will delete an event named "Foo Bar".
 The name is case-insensitive.

+# GitHub Integration
+GitHub integration was added in version 0.6.0.
+Currently, it sends a message to the configured chat for some events.

+Please see the deployment guide for how to set it up and a list of supported events.

 # Admin Usage
 This section outlines commands and topics that are designed to help forum/org admins perform administrative tasks.